Top Benefits You Gain From Getting Enough Sleep

 5. Sufficient Sleep Makes Losing Weight Easier

 Researchers have discovered that individuals who sleep fewer hours per night more often struggle with being overweight or obese.
-A lack of sleep impacts the balance of your hormones which in turn affect your appetite.
+A lack of sleep impacts the balance of your hormones which in turn affects your appetite.
 The hormones ghrelin and leptin are used by your body to regulate appetite; they have been found to get disrupted by a lack of sleep.
 If you want to maintain or lose weight, remember that getting adequate sleep on a consistent basis is something to factor into your dieting equation.

-Proper rest sets your Body up for Optimal Performance.
+Proper rest sets your Body up for Optimal Performance

 The truth is – your body pays for it if you don’t give it adequate sleep.

 We are here to help you reduce the odds of unwanted metabolic changes due to poor sleep.
 If it is not easy to protect your sleep duration on your own, it is time to see a specialist.
 Cory Herman, DDS and the MN Head and Neck Pain Clinic team welcome the chance to partner and talk in person about why you should develop good sleep habits.
+We can help you avoid obstructive sleep apnea issues that may build up.

 Check our team of sleep help professionals and Call 763-577-2484